cyrilletuzi/vscode-angular-schematics/README.md

 ### Productivity!

-Angular and Ionic are frameworks to build applications: it is a lot more work than just a few bits of jQuery.
+Angular is a framework to build applications: it is a lot more work than just a few bits of jQuery.
 You have to create hundred of components and services.
 There are 4 ways to do this (from the slowest to the quickest):
 - manually from scratch, rewriting all the boilerplate code everytime
 - via snippets: as they are static, there is still a lot to do manually
 - via Angular CLI: more powerful, but still tedious: you have to type a long and error-prone command line